“I've always enjoyed working with others to solve complex problems, so the culture of collaboration at Fitch Even makes

 Nicole L. Little is a litigator representing clients in intellectual property law matters involving patents, trademarks and unfair competition, and trade secret law, as well as contractual disputes and business torts.
 Nikki is skilled in all phases of discovery, pretrial, and trial procedure as well as appellate practice before the U.S. Court of Appeals for the Federal Circuit.
 She has participated in numerous jury and bench trials, representing clients ranging from individual inventors to multinational corporations.

 Nikki’s practice also extends to patent post-issuance proceedings at the USPTO, where she has represented clients both offensively and defensively in parallel with ongoing district court proceedings.
-In addition, she has considerable experience assisting clients with patentability, infringement, and validity opinions.
+She has also participated in cases involving the International Trade Commission.
+In addition, Nikki has considerable experience assisting clients with patentability, infringement, and validity opinions.

-Nikki works with clients across a broad spectrum of technologies, including high-speed industrial printers, medical devices, construction and building products, computer software applications, lighting fixtures and circuitry, garage door systems, industrial equipment, tools, and stored-value card systems.
+Nikki works with clients across a broad spectrum of technologies, including medical devices, construction and building products, computer software applications, lighting fixtures and circuitry, garage door systems, industrial equipment, tools, high-speed industrial printers, and electronic stored value card payment systems.

-Nikki is cofounder and chair of Chicago Women in IP (ChiWIP), a networking and mentoring group committed to the connection, promotion, and success of professional Chicago women in all stages of practice of every facet of IP law.
+Nikki is cofounder and past chair of Chicago Women in IP (ChiWIP), a networking and mentoring group committed to the connection, promotion, and success of professional Chicago women in all stages of practice of every facet of IP law.